 Martha Russo (b.
 1962, Milford, Connecticut) earned her BA in developmental biology and psychology from Princeton University in 1985.
-A world-class athlete, she suffered a career-ending injury in 1984 while vying for a spot on the United States Olympic Field Hockey Team.
-After recovering from surgery, Russo was attracted to the physical nature of sculpture and began studying studio arts in Florence, Italy in 1983 and continued studying ceramics at Princeton University.
+In 1984, she suffered a career-ending injury while vying for a spot on the United States Olympic Field Hockey Team.
+After recovering from surgery, Russo was attracted to the physical nature of sculpture.
+She began studying studio arts in Florence, Italy in 1983 and continued studying ceramics at Princeton University.
 In 1995, she earned her MFA at the University of Colorado Boulder.
-Russo’s sculptures and installation have been exhibited nationally.
-Through the socially and politically based art collective, Artnauts, she has shown her 2-dimensional works in hundreds of exhibitions in 18 countries since joining the group in 1996.
-In addition to her studio practice, Russo is currently a Visiting Lecturer at University of Colorado Boulder and before that she taught Fine Arts at Rocky Mountain College of Art + Design in Denver for 19 years.
-Russo is represented by the Claudia Stone Gallery in New York and Goodwin Fine Art in Denver.
-She lives in the mountains northwest of Boulder, Colorado with her husband and two children.
+Russo’s sculptures and installations have been exhibited nationally at venues such as the Alan Stone Gallery in New York, Denver Art Museum, Museum of Contemporary Art/Denver, and The Santa Fe Art Institute.
+Her work was recently the focus of a 25-year survey at the Boulder Museum of Contemporary Art in 2016.
+Through the socially and politically based art collective, Artnauts, Russo has shown her 2-dimensional works in hundreds of exhibitions in 18 countries since joining the group in 1996.
+In addition to her studio practice, Russo is an instructor at the University of Colorado Boulder and before that, she taught fine arts at Rocky Mountain College of Art + Design in Denver for 18 years.
+Russo is represented by Goodwin Fine Art in Denver.
+She lives in the mountains northwest of Boulder, Colorado with her husband, Joe Ryan, and two children, Odelia and Henry.